 Private Sub CommandButton1_Click() Dim LR As Long LR = Worksheets("Employee Sheet").cell(Rows.Count, 1).End(xlUp).Row + 1 Ramge("A" & LR).Value = EmpNameTextBox.Value Ramge("B" & LR).Value = EmpIDTextBox.Value End Sub

 Step 16: At last we need to store salary part, for this we need to access to text box named as “SalaryTextBox”.

 Private Sub CommandButton1_Click() Dim LR As Long LR = Worksheets("Employee Sheet").cell(Rows.Count, 1).End(xlUp).Row + 1 Ramge("A" & LR).Value = EmpNameTextBox.Value Ramge("B" & LR).Value = EmpIDTextBox.Value Range("C" & LR).Value = SalaryTextBox.Value End Sub

 Ok, we are done with the coding part as well.
 Now run the code using F5 key we should see a User Form like the below.

 As of now, all the boxes are empty.

 Now click on the “Submit” button, it will store the data to the worksheet.

 Like this, you can keep entering the data and hit and submit button.
-This is the simple data entry user form with VBA Text Box.
+This is the simple data entry user form with text box.

 This has been a guide to VBA Text Box.
-Here we learn how to insert Text box Control in Userform through Excel VBA along with practical examples and a downloadable template.
+Here we learn how to insert and use text box control in user form through excel VBA along with practical examples and a downloadable template.
 Below you can find some useful excel VBA articles –